libimobiledevice/libimobiledevice-glue/README.md

 Apple, iPhone, iPad, iPod, iPod Touch, Apple TV, Apple Watch, Mac, iOS, iPadOS, tvOS, watchOS, and macOS are trademarks of Apple Inc.

-This project is an independent software and has not been authorized, sponsored, or otherwise approved by Apple Inc.
+This project is an independent software library and has not been authorized, sponsored, or otherwise approved by Apple Inc.

-README Updated on: 2024-02-17
+README Updated on: 2024-02-21